unicode-org/cldr/docs/ldml/tr35-general.md

 **Processing types of locale identifier subtags**

-When the display name contains "(" or ")" characters (or full-width equivalents), replace them "\[", "\]" (or full-width equivalents) before adding.
+When the display name contains "(" or ")" characters (or full-width equivalents), replace them by "\[", "\]" (or full-width equivalents) before adding.

 1.  **Language.** Match the L subtags against the type values in the `<language>` elements.
 Pick the element with the most subtags matching.
 If there is more than one such element, pick the one that has subtypes matching earlier.
 If there are two such elements, pick the one that is alphabetically less.
 If there is no match, then further convert L to *canonical form* per **[Part 1, Section 3.2.1 Canonical Unicode Locale Identifiers](tr35.md#Canonical_Unicode_Locale_Identifiers)** and try the preceding steps again.
 Set LBN to the selected value.
 Disregard any of the matching subtags in the following processing.
     *   If CombineLanguage is false, only choose matches with the language subtag matching.
 2.  **Script, Region, Variants.** Where any of these subtags are in L, append the matching element value to LQS.
 3.  **T extensions.** Get the value of the `key="h0" type="hybrid"` element, if there is one; otherwise the value of the `<key type="t">` element.
 Next get the locale display name of the tlang.
 Join the pair using `<localePattern>` and append to the LQS.
 Then format and add display names to LQS for any of the remaining tkey-tvalue pairs as described below.
 4.  **U extensions.** If there is an attribute value A, process the key-value pair <"u", A> as below and append to LQS.
 Then format and add display names for each of the remaining key-type pairs as described below.
 5.  **Other extensions.** There are currently no such extensions defined.
-Until such time as there are formats defined for them, append each of the extensions’s subtags to LQS.
+Until such time as there are formats defined for them, append each of the extensions’ subtags to LQS.
 6.  **Private Use extensions.** Get the value

 **Formatting T/U Key-Value pairs as display names**